qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

-If some improvements are required for sipify script, please add the missing bits to the demo file :source:`sipifyheader.h <tests/code_layout/sipify/sipifyheader.h>` and create the expected header :source:`sipifyheader.expected.sip
+If some improvements are required for sipify script, please add the missing bits to the demo file :source:`sipifyheader.h <tests/code_layout/sipify/sipifyheader.h>` and create the expected header :file:`sipifyheader.expected.sip` file.
-<tests/code_layout/sipify/sipifyheader.expected.sip>`.
-This will also be
-automatically tested as a unit test of the script itself.
+This will also be automatically tested as a unit test of the script itself.

 Settings